 Why the hell had she agreed to this?

-“Whoa... it’s okay.”
-Lucas said, glancing back at her when she pulled free of his hand.
+"Whoa... it's okay."
+Lucas said as he glanced back when she pulled free of his hand.
 He moved forward, and gently cupped her face.

 "Come on... it's fine.
 These are friends."
 Lucas insisted as he caressed her cheeks with his thumbs.
 Emma could barely breathe.

 "Your pack?"
 Emma asked uncertainly.
 Lucas grinned a bit and nuzzled his forehead against hers.
 It calmed her a little.

 "If any of them came tonight... but the wolves here are from packs all over.
 There aren't a lot of places where we can mingle between us... so this is place is unique, so to speak."
 Lucas said.
 Emma could barely breathe as she thought of all the packs that had chased her out of their territory.

 "I...
 I don't know if I can do this.
 Maybe we shouldn't-" Emma started and tried to turn back toward the exit, but Lucas gently caught her hand again.